stacychen/SQL/Two-or-more-tables/1-Team_names.md

 ## Goal: List all the teams names for a single competition.

 Create a list with all the team names for a single competition.
-Here, the competition will be the first competition with a name that begins with the letter 'A'.
+Here, the competition will be the first competition with a name that begins with the letter 'C'.
 The team names in this competition will be listed in alphabetical order.

 Tables used: Competitions, Teams